xxiexuezhi/ABSGM/README.md

 6D coordinate sampling should ~1 minute per sample on a normal GPU, and Rosetta minimization should take a maximum of 3 hour per iteration depending on the size of the selected H1,H2, or h3 region for design.

-To generate conditional samples, you have to first enocde epitope-antibody complex using the encoding file, then provide the encoded matrix incuding H1,H2, or H3 the regions to be masked during inference.
-For convenience, I made a pandas data frame stored all the related antigen information called .
-Please noted, this information should be stored indside matrix as the "ss_helices: ".
-For instance, to mask and re-generated H3 regions, you can run the following command:

-First, please cd into the "CDR_inpainting_conditional_generations directory".

-Conditional generation additionally requires the epitope-antibody complex with the designed CDR been masked out.